 From the first objective to the last, increase criteria and list how success or failure to meet said criteria will be addressed and which methods will be used to do so.
 Creating objectives this way will show a clear path for the prescribed goal.

-Objective Four: (Student’s name) will be given five additional words to decode both on the 3rd grade and 4th grade levels within the 4th nine weeks of the 08-09 school year based on his performance as ordained by objective three for this goal.
+Objective Two: (Student’s name) will be given five additional words to decode both on the 3rd grade and 4th grade levels within the first nine weeks of the 20-21 school year based on his performance as ordained by objective three for this goal.
 If he does not meet the objectives set forth, he will be presented the same or similar passages to comprehend and words to decode in alternative formats until he reaches 60% accuracy.

-Objective Five: (Student’s name) will read two passages and be introduced to text on the 4th grade level within the 4th nine weeks of the 08-09 school year pending his performance on objective three.
+Objective Three: (Student’s name) will read two passages and be introduced to text on the 4th grade level within the second quarter of of the 20-21 school year pending his performance on objective two.